Little and Broad Haven Lifeboat Station: Inshore lifeboat station

 In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
 These were easily launched with just a few people, ideal to respond quickly to local emergencies.

 More Inshore lifeboat stations were established, and in May 1967, the RNLI reopened the station at Little Haven, now being known as Little and Broad Haven Lifeboat Station.
-A boathouse was built by the Rural District Council, and a Inshore lifeboat (D-124) was placed on service.
+A boathouse was built by the Rural District Council, and a Inshore lifeboat (D-124) was placed in service.

 A dedicated boathouse was built in 1992, which along with better crew facilities and a kit drying room, incorporated a souvenir outlet.

 On 23 September 1995, a family of two adults and four children became stranded at the bottom of the cliffs, when their dinghy was swamped at Nolton Haven beach.
 The Inshore lifeboat Sybil (D-484) was launched at 13:41, into force 5 conditions.
 Arriving on scene, the lifeboat was anchored, and veering down, got close enough for crew member Brian Dilly to go ashore, who carried the children from a rocky ledge back to the boat, one by one, passing them to the care of David Love.
 With the mother finally aboard, they were all landed at Druidston beach.
 The lifeboat then returned, and stood by, whilst the coastguard team rescued the father, who had been stuck 50 ft up the cliff, having climbed up so far in an attempted to summon help.
 After being lowered down the cliff, he was picked up by the lifeboat, and landed at the beach.
 Helm Crispin Williamson was awarded the RNLI Bronze Medal, in recognition of his courage, initiative and seamanship.
 Crew members Brian Dilly and David Love were accorded "The Thanks of the Institution inscribed on Vellum".

 In the 2017 New Years Honours, crew member of 17 years, Vivienne Grey, was awarded the MBE, for services to the RNLI and Maritime Safety.
 It was reported that during those 17 years, she had been involved in 120 calls, and was directly responsible for saving eight lives.